eric-gan/ConfocalTracking/README.md

 Analyze tracking data from the single fluorescent particle tracker.
 Additionally, finds and plots the data to then estimate the pore sizes and volume using a principal component analysis.

-Team: Eric G, Sean B. Andersson, PhD.
+Team: Eric G, Jane Pan, Sean B. Andersson PhD.

 Technologies Used: MATLAB, LabVIEW